Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: Summary for the meVSL

-In order to obtain the luminosity distance in the meVSL model, one needs to re-examine it from its definition.
-We define the observed luminosity as $L_0$ detected at the present epoch, which is different from the absolute luminosity $L_{s}$ of the source emitted at the redshift $z$.
-We can write the conservation of flux $\mathcal F$ from the source point to the observed point as
+where we ignore the radiation and the curvature contribution because we analyze the late-time Universe.
+To determine the luminosity distance in the meVSL model, we need to reevaluate its fundamental definition.
+Here, the observed luminosity $L_0$ detected at the present epoch differs from the absolute luminosity $L_s$ of the source emitted at redshift $z$.
+Conservation of flux from the source to the observed point is